 9. Set up a listening station

 The sophisticated version of this is called measuring “sentiment.”
 It’s something you’d want to track over time.
-Might be a bit too advanced for some, but if you really want to hear what’s going on, it can help.
+It might be a bit too advanced for some, but if you really want to hear what’s going on, it can help.

 10. Embrace complaints